Trailblazing a Path of Innovation

 Jo Carol Hiatt, MD

-Jo Carol Hiatt, MD, is the Vice President of Health Economics and Patient Value at the Medical Device Innovation Consortium (MDIC), where she will coordinate efforts between CMS, private payers, and advocacy groups to ultimately improve patient access to innovative medical devices at a reduced cost.
-She joins MDIC following her most recent tenure leading teams to review new technologies to inform evidence-based clinical technology options for Kaiser Permanente, one of America’s leading health care providers and nonprofit health plans.
+Jo Carol Hiatt, MD, is the former Vice President of Health Economics and Patient Value at the Medical Device Innovation Consortium (MDIC), where she coordinated efforts between CMS, private payers, and advocacy groups to ultimately improve patient access to innovative medical devices at a reduced cost.
+She joined MDIC following her most recent tenure leading teams to review new technologies to inform evidence-based clinical technology options for Kaiser Permanente, one of America’s leading health care providers and nonprofit health plans.
 She is a general surgeon and partner emeritus with the Southern California Permanente Medical Group (SCPMG).
 Dr. Hiatt received her undergraduate degree from Stanford University and her medical degree from Duke University.
 She trained in general surgery at UCLA.
 In addition to her clinical degree, Dr. Hiatt received an MBA from UCLA’s Anderson School of Management.

 Richard Kuntz, MD